Can I stop probate being granted?

 What is a grant of probate?

-A Grant of Probate is a grant obtained from the Probate Registry, providing the executors with the legal authority to administer the deceased’s estate in accordance with their will or intestacy.
+A Grant of Probate is a grant obtained from the Probate Registry, providing the executors with the legal authority to administer the deceased’s estate in accordance with their Will or intestacy.

 The Grant of Probate enables the executors to deal with the deceased’s property, including selling or distributing the assets.

-When applying for a Grant, the executors must provide a copy of the deceased’s last will and testament or confirm that the deceased died intestate.
-Once lodged and the Grant of Probate issued, the will provided is considered the last valid will executed by the deceased.
+When applying for a Grant, the executors must provide a copy of the deceased’s last Will and testament or confirm that the deceased died intestate.
+Once lodged and the Grant of Probate issued, the Will provided is considered the last valid Will executed by the deceased.
 It may therefore be beneficial, if you wish to bring a potential claim, to prevent the Grant of Probate being obtained.

 There are many reasons someone might not want a Grant of Probate to be taken out, including a potential claim against the estate.